Sydney-Informatics-Hub/training.blockchain/_episodes/02-intro.md

 keypoints:
 - "A Blockchain is a decentralised database."
 - "Bitcoin was first, then many more".
-- "Many tools are availble to interact with the blockchain ecosystem".
+- "Many tools are availble to interact with the blockchain ecosystem."
 ---

 # Blockchain Ecosystem